ata-omo/myportfolio/README.md

 * Clone the repo

-* Then just run "npm start" inside the project folder on your terminal and it's good to go.
+* Then just run "npm start" inside the project folder on your terminal and your'e good to go.